A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Results

 \subsection{Model verification with benchmarks}

 The shell-to-shell cohesive line model was first verified on three classical unidirectional laminate benchmarks, namely the double cantilever beam (DCB), the end-notched flexure (ENF), and the mixed-mode bending (MMB) tests.
-Although these benchmarks are commonly used for standard delamination model validation, the setup of the shell-to-shell structural cohesive models, originally developed for skin-stiffener debonding problems, was adapted to reproduce these tests, as discussed in Section \ref{sec:BenchmarksDescription}.
-The structural CE analyses were conducted using both the Free Formulation (FF) membrane element and standard Constant Strain Triangle (CST) membrane.
-The reference solutions for these problems were obtained from analytical equations.
+Although these benchmarks are commonly used for standard delamination model validation, {the setup of the shell-to-shell cohesive line models may also be applied} to reproduce these tests, as discussed in Section \ref{sec:BenchmarksDescription}.
+The structural CE analyses were conducted using the Free Formulation (FF) membrane element from Section \ref{sec:K-L shell element}, and standard Constant Strain Triangle (CST) membrane. {A CST membrane is considered by replacing the $\mathbf{N}_{u}, \mathbf{N}_{v}$ shape functions in the $\mathbf{B}_{\mathrm{c}_{d}}$ and $\mathbf{B}_{\mathrm{c}_{\theta}}$ definitions and suppressing the $\theta_{z}$ DoF.}